RosieTrainor/BookShelf/README.md

 Set a STATIC_ROOT in your settings.py to show where the static files are located.
 Run 'python manage.py collectstatic' to collect the static files to a staticfiles directory for deployment.

-Commit and push your code to Github, on the branch you want to deploy from.
+Commit and push your code to GitHub, on the branch you want to deploy from.

 #### To deploy:
 Navigate to your Heroku dashboard.